RBF_DADo-LOCK-UP-2026

 Tuesday 31 October.
 The Black Tower (1985-87) and Blight (1994-96) directed by John Smith.

-DADo’s 2023 program is presented by Thandi Paterson, Rebecca Roke and Andrew MacKinnon.
+DADo’s 2023 program was presented by Thandi Lane, Rebecca Roke and Andrew MacKinnon